-3.2.9 Fuel sold emissions from road transport
+3.2.10 Fuel sold emissions from road transport

-Historically, the emissions of NO_x , PM, NMVOC, CO and NH_3 from road transport in the Netherlands have been calculated and reported based on the number of vehicle kilometres driven per vehicle type.
+Usually, the emissions of NOx, PM, NMVOC, CO and NH3 from road transport in the Netherlands have been calculated and reported based on the number of vehicle kilometres driven per vehicle type.
 The resulting emission totals are referred to as fuel used (FU) emissions, since they correspond to the amount of fuel used by road transport on Dutch territory.
 The UNECE guidelines on reporting emission data under the LRTAP convention state that emissions from transport should be consistent with national energy balances as reported to Eurostat and the International Energy Agency (IEA).
-As such, emissions from road transport should be estimated based on fuel sold (FS) to road transport on national territory.
+As such, emissions from road transport on national territory.
 In addition, emissions from road transport may also be reported based on fuel used or kilometres driven on national territory (UNECE 2014).

 To derive fuel sold (FS) emissions from road transport, the fuel used (FU) emissions per fuel type are adjusted for differences between (estimated) fuel used by road transport in the Netherlands and fuel sold as reported by Statistics Netherlands.
 The methodologies used to estimate fuel consumption by road transport in the Netherlands are described in Section 3.4.2.
 Fuel sales to road transport are reported in the national Energy Balance and are adjusted for use of fuel in different applications, as described in Section 2.2.2 and shown in Table 2.1.
 The fuel sales are divided to the different vehicle categories.
 Dividing fuel used emission totals per vehicle category by the total amount of fuel used results in average emission factors per unit of fuel used (kg/MJ).
-These emission factors are consequently multiplied by the fuel sales data from the Energy Balance to calculate total CH_4 and N_2O emissions from road transport.
+These emission factors are consequently multiplied by the amount of fuel sold from the Energy Balance to calculate total fuel sold emissions from road transport.